iits-consulting/terraform-opentelekomcloud-project-factory/README.md

-# DEPRECATION WARNING
+# :warning: NOTIFICATION: SPLIT REPOSITORY

-Effective March 25, 2025, this repository will be deprecated and no longer maintained.
-To ensure you continue receiving the latest updates and support, please transition to using our dedicated Terraform module repositories, each maintained separately.
+Effective March 25, 2025, **this repository will be deprecated** and no longer maintained.
+To ensure you continue receiving the latest updates and support, **please transition to using our dedicated Terraform module repositories**, each maintained separately.

 - [acme](https://github.com/iits-consulting/terraform-opentelekomcloud-acme)
 - [cce](https://github.com/iits-consulting/terraform-opentelekomcloud-cce)